Ovid/zen-of-test-suites/README.md

 * They take far too long to run
 * Code coverage is spotty

+Problems are one thing, but what features do we want to see in large-scale test suites?

+* Tests should be very easy to write and run
+* They should run relatively quickly
+* The order in which tests run should not matter
+* Test output should be clean
+* It should be obvious where to find tests for a particular piece of code
+* Testing code should not be duplicated
+* Code coverage should be able to analyze different aspects of the system

-Let's take a look at some of these issues and try to understand their impacts.
+But first, let's take a look at some of the problems and try to understand their impacts.

 ### Tests often emit warnings